 Do I need to wait for my recommenders to submit their letters to SlideRoom before submitting my application?

 No. You'll input your recommenders contact information when creating your application in SlideRoom and they will receive an email with additional instructions for completing their recommendation.
 While it is a good idea to let your letter writers know that they will be receiving an email from SlideRoom, you do not need to wait for them to complete the recommendation before you submit your application.

 Do you require specific test scores, a certain GPA or kinds of degrees?

 In most cases, no. Non-native English speakers are required to submit a TOEFL or IELTS score, and MBA/MA applicants are required to submit a GRE or GMAT score.
 The Teaching (MAT) program has unique academic pre-requisites.
 However, graduate study at MICA does not require applicants to have earned a specific type of bachelors degree or have maintained a certain GPA.
 Be sure to review the procedures and guidelines for your program of interest to verify exact requirements.

 Can I re-use materials from a previous application?

 No. We ask candidates to re-upload unofficial transcripts to their new application.
 You are also asked to re-request letters of recommendation.
 Your recommenders may use the same letter, but a new request must be made.

 Do you conduct admission interviews?

-Most programs conduct a version of admission interviews, ranging from formal in-person conversations to less formal telephone interviews.
+Most programs conduct a version of admission interviews, ranging from formal in-person conversations to less formal virtual interviews.
 The interview process generally takes place in February and March.
 It is very important to note that not all finalists are interviewed: if you are not contacted about interviewing with graduate faculty, that is not an indication of your final decision.